HenriWahl/Nagstamon/README.md

 Nagstamon
 =========

-**Major development at the moment only happens in the 'qt' branch.**
+**This is the old GTK2-based 1.x branch.
+Development only happens in the Qt5-based master branch.**

 To make this work on Yosemite:
 * brew install gtk-mac-integration